-The atmosphere holds water – a lot of it.
+The atmosphere holds a lot of water.
 Just like other natural water sources, it is tapped and refilled continuously.
 Nature is always striving for balance, so if moisture is extracted, water is evaporated from Earth's surface to restore that balance.

 Atmospheric water is part of the solution to fight water scarcity with new sustainable water.
 True, to extract it without waiting for rain needs energy.
 But on the other hand, energy is saved by not having to transport water long distances via costly pipelines.